 This year's National Senior Games took place in Albuquerque, New Mexico, from June 17-20.
 Ho qualified to participate in the Games through his achievements at the Nevada Senior Games, held at the University of Las Vegas on October, 14, 2018.
 In Albuquerque, he entered for singles, doubles, and mixed doubles.
 In the singles final, Ho was ahead in the match until he suffered an ankle injury, resulting in a silver medal.
-In doubles, his regular partner was injured so Ho was assigned a 79-year-old partner, forcing them to move down to the 75-79 age bracket.
-They were still able to win a bronze medal.
-In mixed doubles, he and his 80-year-old partner were able to also win the bronze.
+In doubles, his regular partner was injured so Ho was assigned a 79-year-old partner, forcing him to move down to the 75-79 age bracket.
+They were still able to win a silver medal.
+In mixed doubles, he and his 80-year-old partner were able to win the bronze.

 James Ho receives a Silver Medal for the badminton singles championship in his age group during the 2019 National Senior Games held recently in Albuquerque, New Mexico.